Physica A: Statistical Mechanics and Applications, Forthcoming

 6 Pages Posted: 9 May 2014 Last revised: 27 Jun 2017

 Date Written: November 11, 2014

-In fat-tailed domains, sample measures of top centile contributions to the total (concentration) are biased, unstable estimators extremely sensitive to sample size and concave in accounting for large deviations.
-They can vary over time merely from the increase of sample space, thus providing the illusion of structural changes in concentration.
-They are also inconsistent under aggregation and mixing distributions, as weighted concentration measures for A and B will tend to be lower than that from A+B. In addition, it can be shown that under fat tails, increases in the total sum need to be accompanied by increased measurement of concentration.
-We examine the bias and error under straight and mixed distributions.
+Sample measures of top centile contributions to the total (concentration) are downward biased, unstable estimators, extremely sensitive to sample size and concave in accounting for large deviations.
+It makes them particularly unfit in domains with power law tails, especially for low values of the exponent.
+These estimators can vary over time and increase with the population size, as shown in this article, thus providing the illusion of structural changes in concentration.
+They are also inconsistent under aggregation and mixing distributions, as the weighted average of concentration measures for A and B will tend to be lower than that from A U B. In addition, it can be shown that under such fat tails, increases in the total sum need to be accompanied by increased sample size of the concentration measurement.
+We examine the estimation superadditivity and bias under homogeneous and mixed distributions.

 Keywords: Risk, Inequality, Statistics

 Suggested Citation: Suggested Citation

 Taleb, Nassim Nicholas and Douady, Raphael, On the Super-Additivity and Estimation Biases of Quantile Contributions (November 11, 2014).
 Physica A: Statistical Mechanics and Applications, Forthcoming; NYU Tandon Research Paper No. 2434363.
 Available at SSRN: https://ssrn.com/abstract=2434363 or http://dx.doi.org/10.2139/ssrn.2434363